vzellweg/vzellweg/README.md

 ### 🧠 AI in My Workflow

-I approach AI not as a novelty but as a productivity and automation tool in the software development lifecycle.
+I approach AI not as a novelty but as a massively useful productivity and automation tool in the software development lifecycle.

 Tools I actively use include: